nkartashov/nkartashov.github.io/posts/2017-04-18-automation.markdown

 Obviously, in both these cases I lost all of my customization and programs that I amassed over the years.
 This brings me to today's topic - Environment Deployment Automation.

-_Disclaimer_: I am talking about a developer environment for work and play, not about production environments.
+_Disclaimer:_ I am talking about a developer environment for work and play, not about production environments.
 In a better world, a better Nikita would have already written the scripts for installing basic programs and adding needed configurations, but because we live in the real world I formulated my approach to environment deployment automation as follows:
 **one should be able to reproduce 80% of the current system setup with one script and be able to reproduce the rest with a day of googling**.